It's one method of potentially mitigating some of the risks that can come from share market volatility.

 They provide regular income and they are easy to buy and sell on the ASX.

-If you want to sell the bond before maturity, the market price can go up or down depending on the amount of time left until maturity, interest rate expectations and changes to the Reserve Bank of Australia’s cash rate.
+If you want to sell the bond before maturity, the market price can go up or down depending on the amount of time left until maturity, interest rate expectations and changes to the official cash rate set by the Reserve Bank of Australia (RBA).

 For example, the Australian government’s benchmark 10-year bond touched a record low after the RBA cut the cash rate to an unprecedented 1.5% in August 2016.